 Nowadays, we don’t use DVD or CD-ROM drives as much, yet if you have one that is the cause of a buzzing sound, then it’s better to replace this component with a new one.
 You can buy an external hard drive or USB flash drive instead.

 Sometimes dust and dirt are also responsible for making a buzzing noise in your computer.
-Properly dusting, cleaning, and greasing can solve this issue if you are still using DVD ROMs.
-We will recommend you buy a new DVD or CR-ROM Drive so you can solve this problem for a long period of time.
+Properly dusting, cleaning, and greasing can solve this issue if you still use DVD ROMs.
+We recommend you buy a new DVD or CR-ROM Drive to solve this problem for a long time.

 Conclusion

 In this article, we included several reasons why a motherboard within a computer system makes a buzzing noise.
-Here we have also included the best methods to avoid and resolve these buzzing noises.
+We have also included the best methods to avoid and resolve these buzzing noises.
 We hope this article will help you to resolve this issue.